interledger/interledger.github.io/_content/setup-wallets.md

 ### 1. Create Interledger Wallet Accounts

-For this tutorial, you should create an account on both the xpring.io and rafiki.money wallets.
+For this tutorial, you should create both a xpring.io and rafiki.money wallet account.

 #### Create an Account at xpring.io
-1. Navigate to https://xpring.io and click `Create Dev Account`.<br>
+1. Navigate to https://xpring.io and click `Create Dev Account`.
-2. Once logged-in, you will see the Xpring Portal.
-Click on "Interledger Wallet" to get started.
+2. Log in to see the Xpring portal.
+Once logged-in, click on "Interledger Wallet" to get started.

 #### Create an Account at https://rafiki.money